An Important Announcement from Garbo

 Because there are many different ways this can play out, mutual communication between parties will assist in deciding what the relationship can and should look like.

-The future of your relationship, regardless of labels, relies on the communicative partnership between you and the other person.
+The future of your relationship, regardless of labels, relies on the healthy communicative partnership between you and the other person.
 Defining the relationship may end up in labels – however, it doesn’t have to.
 Coming to the conclusion that you both want a casual relationship is also defining the relationship.

 Why defining the relationship is important

-We’re all about celebrating relationship milestones around here!
+We’re all about celebrating relationship milestones around here.

 And one important relationship milestone is defining the relationship.
-At the beginning of any type of relationship, you’re just getting to know the other person(s).
+At the beginning of any type of relationship, you’re just getting to know the other person.
 You want to learn more about them and see what kind of relationship you want with them.

 Defining the relationship with another person shows clear communication, boundaries, and a partner that is ready to be vulnerable and honest with the other person.

-Even if it may be hard and uncomfortable, there is an importance in being able to clarify your needs, desires and boundaries in your relationship, which will allow both partners to be able to understand each other and be on the same page.
+Even if it may be hard and a bit uncomfortable, there is an importance in being able to clarify your needs, desires and boundaries in your relationship, which will allow both partners to be able to understand each other and be on the same page.

 Defining the relationship can also help us become more aware of our sexual health.
 Having open and honest conversations about how many sexual partners you are interacting with will help protect your sexual health and your partner’s sexual health from being compromised.